 When I'm in the mood for a unique burger, I head out to Freddy's.
-It's filling and very tasty.
-Better than your average fast food sandwich.
+It's filling and very tasty and better than your average fast food sandwich.

-The fries are fresh cut, which seems to becoming fashionable now a days.
+The fries are fresh cut, which seems to be fashionable nowadays.

-As far as value for your money, you get a nice sized burger that tastes fresh for a pretty good price.
-There are nice variety of options to pursue as well: barbecue bacon, avocado, cheeseburgers.
+As far as value for your money, you get a nice-sized burger that tastes fresh for a pretty good price.
+There is a nice variety of options to pursue as well: barbecue bacon, avocado, and cheeseburgers.

 Many locations offer other meats to choose from such as chicken or steak.